 - Farmland (ALR, local food supply) and green space preservation;

-- Re-use of infrastructure such as roads and utilities;
+- Re-use of infrastructures such as roads and utilities;

 - Increased tax base from lands that would otherwise sit vacant; and